We are the Eco-Council who work together to achieve our pledge.

 10. Increase use of electronic communication with community to reduce paper and energy costs.

-The children then identified actions for this year:
+The children then identified actions for this term:

 Eco School Award